jjhiew/powderkeglabs-site/public/blog/harpjs-and-github-pages.md

 If you take a look at the `gh-pages` branch on your Github repo (using your browser), you should see your compiled code has been pushed up.
 It should also be available to view through the project site.

-Done.
+&nbsp;

 #### Protips

-1. As a best practice, use NPM to install HarpJS and Bower as local packages.
+**1. Install Harp and Bower locally using NPM **

 This allows team members to spin up the project without the need for global dependencies.

-2. Add a run script to your `package.json` file and use npm to compile the static pages for you.
+**2. Use NPM to set up your run and compile scripts**

+Again, this is mostly to help team members get started.
 ```js
 // package.json
 ...